-Said by: Anonymous, gabby colleague, to the New York Times.
+Said by: Anonymous colleague, to the New York Times.

 3) “In the prime of a late-blooming career” (like other women of her generation)

-Said by: Binyamin Appelbaum, when describing how Yellen likely regards herself in the New York Times.
+Said by: New York Times reporter Binyamin Appelbaum, when describing how Yellen likely regards herself.

 I don’t have much to add about this; I just think it’s interesting.
 I mean, is this a Thing?
 Did many women in Yellen’s generation have late blooming careers?
-Please educate me.
+Trend piece or it didn’t happen.

 4) An activist.

-Said by: Peter Coy, Bloomberg Businessweek; also herself (in so many words)
+Said by: Peter Coy of Bloomberg Businessweek; also herself (in so many words)